About NPCC

 If you are interested in portfolio-based credentialing for a nursing specialty not currently offered, click below to contact us.

 Honoring the critical role and responsibility that nurses hold in enhancing the patient experience through assessment, education, and advocacy.
-NPCC offers the only specialty nursing certification for Genomic Nurses nationwide.

-Currently accepting applications for the following certifications:
+Currently accepting applications for inital credentialing:

 Clinical Genomics Nurse (CGN)